CyrilleMesue/cyrillemesue.github.io/_pages/courses.md

   * [Excel/VBA for Creative Problem Solving, Part 1](https://www.coursera.org/learn/excel-vba-for-creative-problem-solving-part-1?specialization=excel-vba-creative-problem-solving)

-I visit many online learning platforms for learning, but Coursera is where I stabilize.
+I visit many online learning platforms for learning, but Coursera is my prefered.
 However, you might have a different taste for a particular platform.
 I prefer Coursera because most of the courses have a video-lecture-to-practice-questions-to-project nature.

 You might be worried about affording the course, but some of these courses are free.
 Also, many study platforms offer financial aid or a low pay rate premium subscription to students for paid courses.